-The choice of color temperature can be discussed.
+The choice of colour temperature can be discussed.
 Personally, I select that of the source, ie. the flash.
-But one could judge that it is better to take the color temperature of the slide and therefore select the automatic white balance.
+But one could judge that it is better to take the colour temperature of the slide and therefore select the automatic white balance.
 If you shoot in raw, the question doesn’t arise, since the white balance is done a posteriori.

 Since the flash is not mounted on the camera, its synchronization becomes a problem.
 The simplest solution: the classic sync cord; but often the modern equipment, flash or camera, doesn’t have the proper plug.
 The solution is to buy one or two shoes, depending on the needs, to place one in the camera's flash support and the other under the flash shoe.
 If you have a dedicated sync cable, you can of course use it, but I think it's too expensive if it's only used for this.
 There are finally master / slave flashes or radio transmitter / receiver transmission systems, but again, these are very expensive for such an occasional use.